Gloop design guidelines

-The appendix contains a page discussing rules that also should be followed when it comes to naming and organizing Integrate packages, Integrate endpoints, services, models and beans, and other TORO Integrate-related components.
+The appendix contains a page discussing rules that also should be followed when it comes to naming and organizing Integrate packages, Integrate endpoints, services, models and beans, and other integration-related components.

 By default, handling of exceptions is optional in Gloop.
 If a service throws an exception and is not caught, it will be propagated outside of the service.
 It is often preferable to handle the exception and provide a remedy to the error or a useful message explaining why the error occurred.
 This is especially true when a service is exposed via a Gloop REST or SOAP API.

 In most cases, a Gloop service should only have one function or purpose.
 Consider services used to delete entities; a bad example would be one that is used to delete multiple types of entities as shown in the following code: